 On the authentication screen, re-enter your Google email, or enter the phone number associated with your account, and click Next.

 Enter your password.
-When ShareGate Desktop requests access to your Google account, click Allow.
+When ShareGate requests access to your Google account, click Allow.

-Once you’ve successfully connected ShareGate Desktop to your Google Drive account, it’s time to select your destination!
+Once you’ve successfully connected ShareGate to your Google Drive account, it’s time to select your destination!

-On the next screen, enter your credentials for the Office 365 tenant you want to migrate your content to, and click Connect.
+On the next screen, enter your credentials for the Microsoft 365 tenant you want to migrate your content to, and click Connect.

 Then, select the destination target—i.e. the document library where you want your Google Drive content to appear.
 Because we’re performing a Google Drive to OneDrive migration, we’re going to select a OneDrive for Business document library that we have administrator permissions for.
 (If you were trying to complete a Google Drive to SharePoint migration, you would select the destination site collection from this screen.)